elamaran619/amazon-quicksight-user-guide/doc_source/working-with-aws-vpc.md

 ## How Amazon QuickSight Connects to Your VPC<a name="vpc-how-does-quicksight-connect"></a>

-When you create a VPC connection from Amazon QuickSight to your VPC, Amazon QuickSight creates an elastic network interface in a subnet that you choose\.
+When you create a VPC connection from Amazon QuickSight to your VPC, Amazon QuickSight creates an elastic network interface in the subnet that you choose\.
+It must be possible to route from this subnet to any destinations you want to reach\.

 Network traffic from Amazon QuickSight then originates from this network interface when Amazon QuickSight connects to a database or other instance within your VPC using a VPC connection\.
 Because this network interface exists inside your VPC, traffic originating from it can reach destinations within your VPC using their private IP addresses\.

 ## Controlling the Resources That Amazon QuickSight Can Reach in Your VPC<a name="vpc-quicksight-control"></a>